underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 Shapeless provides a type class called `Witness` for this purpose.
-If we combine `Witness` and `FieldType`, we get something very compelling---the ability extract the field name from a tagged field:
+If we combine `Witness` and `FieldType`, we get something very compelling---the ability to extract the field name from a tagged field:

 ```tut:book:silent